Suspect in Phoenix shooting seen running into elementary school

 When police arrived, they found a man with a gunshot wound, police said.
 He was taken to a hospital with injuries that weren’t life-threatening.
 Officers also observed property damage to the area.

-The suspect in the shooting was seen running into Brunson-Lee Elementary School at the same intersection, police said.
+The suspect was seen running into Brunson-Lee Elementary School near the shooting scene, police said.

-“Officers are in the area and conducting a systematic search of the school and the surrounding area,” Sgt.
-Rob Scherer said in a press release.
-“This remains an active scene.”
+Police announced around 7:45 a.m. that the school search was completed without anybody being arrested.

+School officials were expected to send messages to parents about the opening.
+Brunson-Lee regularly starts classes at 8:30 a.m.

 We want to hear from you.